craigw/null_logger/README.md

 # Null Logger

-It's nice to be able to inject a logger into libraries to see what's going on, but handling all that logging and providing sane defaults can be rather difficult.
+It's nice to be able to inject a Logger into libraries to see what's going on, but handling all that logging and providing sane defaults can be rather difficult.